octobox/octobox/INSTALLATION.md

 First, [install Docker](https://docs.docker.com/engine/installation/).
 If you've got run macOS or Windows, Docker for Mac/Windows makes this really easy.

+> If you have Windows Home Edition, you'll need to download and run [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

 Then, run:

 ```bash